 Emergency Management Agency and served a period of time as the Communications Officer, Quartermaster, and Liaison.
 During these years I had the privilege to know and work with many people

 that share the same interests as myself between EMA, Amateur Radio, Police and Fire.

 April 19, 2007 I purchased my General Mobile Radio Service (GMRS)

 License (WQGU515) and in 2012 I put on a GMRS repeater on the air in Williamsport on 462.675 + PL 141.3 located on Skyline Drive just south of Williamsport on Bald Eagle Mountain where I also have my UHF ham radio repeater on 444.900 PL 173.8 that was also put up in 2012.
 I have made several types of coverage maps but this one is an easy link to post to get a general idea of its coverage GMRS Repeater and KB3AWQ UHF Repeater Coverage Map

 GMRS Repeater Williamsport 675 (WQGU515.com)

-Current member of the Bald Eagle Repeater Association (KB3HLL) which has the Montoursville 145.490 and Williamsport
+Current member and Vice President (2017) of the Bald Eagle Repeater Association (KB3HLL) which has the Montoursville 145.490 and Williamsport

 My Amateur "Ham" Radio Callsign is KB3AWQ that I received in June of 1993 when I passed my Novice test with 5 words per minute Morse Code and in August of 1993 I passed my Technician test.
 After 22 years, I decided to take my General exam and 3 weeks later on July 21, 2015, I took the test and passed.

 American Radio Relay League (ARRL) Member January 31, 2002 to January 31, 2008

 2000-Present Associate Member of the Williamsport Lodge #29 Fraternal Order of Police This is where my grandfather served and protected as a Williamsport Police Officer from 1960-1982.
 RIP Pop 2008.

 March 1996 to Present - Deputy Emergency Management Agency Coordinator for Hepburn and Lycoming Townships.
 I first

 active with EMA through amateur radio (RACES/ARES/SKYWARN) at the county level, a couple years later in June of 1995, I became